-The Mobile Phone Challenge: Supporting Notes
+Aid to the Church in Need: Lent 2024 The Mobile Phone Challenge: Supporting Notes

-- This is Aid to the Church in Need's Lent Campaign for young people (aged 11+) and adults. - These notes accompany the presentation and will help youth leaders with additional information.
+Thank you for taking part in this campaign.
+This is Aid to the Church in Need's Lent Campaign for young people (aged 11+) and adults.

+These notes accompany the presentation and will help teachers and youth leaders with additional information.